Is your computer running slow? See why swapping from HD to SSD will do - 11/09/2021

 It is the SSD (Solid State Disk), which is an evolution compared to HD (Hard Disk), present in most older computers.
 The big difference when using one in place of the other is how quickly it accesses the information stored in it.

 And the good news is that buying an SSD isn’t as expensive today as it used to be.
-Searching retailers, you can find 240GB models for around R$250 — in 2018, one of these cost R$350.
-In other words, you spend less than a tenth of the price of a new mid-range notebook, which comes out around of BRL 3,000.
+Searching retailers, you can find 240GB SATA-standard models for around R$250 — in 2018, one of those cost R$350.
+In other words, you spend less than a tenth of the price of a new mid-range notebook, which it costs around R$3,000.
+It’s worth mentioning that before buying an SSD it’s necessary to find out what type of port your computer’s motherboard has available: SATA or M2.

 While the SSD works like a kind of pendrive, with electrical pulses recording data in a circuit, the HD uses a magnetic needle to record and read data — like a record player playing a vinyl record.
 This last process is more “bureaucratic”, making access to information slower.